ALLMarvelous/FavGirl/README.md

 ## Limitations
 - Does not support Neon Egg elfin
 - Does not support Kagamine Rin & Len character
+- Does not support Racer Rin character
 ## Notes
-I plan on getting around to rewriting FavGirl entirely, adding support for Kagamine Rin & Len and Neon Egg in the process.
+I plan on getting around to rewriting FavGirl entirely, adding support for missing characters and elfins in the process.
 It might take a significant amount of time so I apologize if not being able to play as the new character disappoints some people, but they are the first character to be *two* characters, so there is some complication that comes with that.
 ## Disclaimer
 This repository and its contributors maintain no affiliation with Muse Dash, PeroPeroGames (peropero Ltd.), hasuhasu, or any associated entities.